plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/3_implementation_guide.md

    - Test rate limiting behavior under load
    - Verify data parsing and normalization
    - **For Backpack specifically**:
+     - Test WebSocket subscription with the new format
+     - Test microsecond vs millisecond timestamp conversion
+     - Test ping/pong handler with simulated timeouts
+     - Test the ED25519 signature generation with various instruction types
      - Test with a wider range of error conditions and edge cases
      - Validate the funding rate calculation logic with known examples
      - Test position reconstruction from multiple data sources